dgriffin36/Crystallization-Control-Feedback-Policy-from-Data/README.md

 Example data has been provided in ExampleData.mat.
 Once the required functions have been added to the appropriate directory in MATLAB, the policy given for Test Run 2 can be obtained by opening the data file (so that each input variable is specified in the Workspace) and then entering the Command >> [Pol]=ObtainPolicy(Xtr,Utr,dXtr,dt,Dt,xTarget,N,rho,gamma,Grid).

 ## ObtainPolicy
 The process has two important steps: 1. data-driven modeling, and 2. dynamic programming.
 In the first step a convex optimization problem is posed.
 This problem is solved with CVX: Software for Disciplined Convex Programming [1],[2].
-For this function to run, CVX must be installed and in the appropriate path.
-For commercial use with non-free solvers, such as MATLAB, please obtain the appropriate license: (http://cvxr.com/cvx/licensing/).
+For this function to run, CVX must be installed and in the appropriate path: http://cvxr.com/cvx/download/.
+Note: for commercial use with non-free solvers, such as MATLAB, please obtain the appropriate license (http://cvxr.com/cvx/licensing/).

 ###Inputs
 There are a number of inputs.
 The inputs specify: the training data, the length of the time steps, the target position in mass-count space, the batch run time, adjustable parameters in the optimization formulation, and the space-input discretization to use.